-Each year, more than 160,000 men in the United States are diagnosed with prostate cancer, and approximately 19% die from it.
+Each year, more than 160,000 men in the United States are diagnosed with prostate cancer, and approximately 19 percent die from it.
 Prostate cancer is the second leading cancer-related cause of death among men.
 To raise awareness and early detection, September is designated as Prostate Cancer Awareness Month.

 Five facts about prostate cancer: